veereshkatageri/doc-as-code/user_guide/source/how-to_render_doc_as_code_to_pdf.rst

     mechanism is not as good as the publishing the pdf documents from latex.
 Thus in this chapter \
     the workaround has been documented.

-    Using doc as code toolchain along with additional tools will allow to publish the documents in \
+    Using doc-as-code toolchain along with additional tools will allow to publish the documents in \
     PDF format.

 #.
 Install `MikTex 2.9 <https://miktex.org/download>`_
 #.
 Update the system environment variable in order to the include MikTex path.
 For example if the \
-   miktex has been installed under directory C:\Tools\, then the path \
+   miktex has been installed under directory C:\\Tools\\, then the path \
    **C:\\Tools\\MiKTeX 2.9\\miktex\\bin** must be included in system environment variable.

 .. _rendering_pdf: